Chapter 1: No jewel of mankind would ever make me

 For his hands.
 His mouth.

 That line of heat, the need to feel anything pressed to her, burned tight and hot when his lips caressed her neck.
-The guards, the whole village might have heard her when he pressed the center of her pleasure.
-She stopped herself, bringing herself down to panting.
-Every flick, every circle, precise.
-Her legs were wrapping around, for balance and in desperation.
-One eye opened to see her undulating, moving shamelessly her slickness on leather.
+Her jagged breaths rose to a sharp cry when he finally pressed the center of her pleasure.
+Every flick, every circle, now so precise, his teasing eyes now hooded.
+Her legs wrapped around leather as she moved her slickness shamelessly on his hand, just as she'd sworn she would not.

-The smoothness of that heavy leather was still ripe for the grooves her nails made when his finger finally pumped up and breached her.
-It stung for a moment until he drew it out again, slow, slow, until the tip had left her.
-She throbbed, aching for it inside her.
+The smoothness of that heavy leather was still ripe for the grooves her nails made when his finger finally breached her.
+It stung for a moment until he drew it out again, slow and slower until the tip had left her.
+She throbbed to feel it again.
 She had enveloped him, held him tight within her.
-Her heart was going to burst.
+Her heart was going to burst if she could not again.

-He did it again and again until she was thrusting to claim it.
+Just when she thought she'd go mad, he rewarded her.
+He did it again and again until she was thrusting to claim his hand.

-Marian's head tilted and lolled as he pumped in and out, coaxing the heat coiled deep within her to flower open.
-She was drifting, watching herself from some faraway tide as she bucked, forcing his hand deeper inside her.
-Little pants were coming from her sealed lips.
+Marian's head tilted and lolled as his fingers curled and thrust, watching herself from some faraway tide as she bucked, forcing his hand deeper inside her.
+Little pants came from her sealed lips.
 A bead of his sweat trickled down her breast.

-She turned her head to the shadows, terrified.
+Shaken, she turned her head to the shadows, trying to will her body and mind to sense.
 It had all gone spectacularly wrong.

 She felt the currents, the blue, instantly.
 He would not have it.